 Local: A public street intended primarily for access to abutting properties.
-[As amended by Ordinance No. 03-589-O 9/19/03]

 "Structural Alteration" See Alteration, structural.

 "Structure" means that which is built or constructed, erected, or air-inflated, permanent or temporary; an edifice or building of any kind or any piece of work artificially built up or composed of parts joined together in some definite manner and which requires location on the ground or which is attached to something having a location on the ground.
 Among other things, structure includes buildings, walls, signs, billboards and poster panels.